Skip to content

 Start as an MCP server for AI assistants.

 The MCP server exposes the show tool for executing and displaying Python visualizations.
-A Panel visualization server starts automatically on port 5077 (PANEL_LIVE_SERVER_PORT) — visit that address in a browser to watch visualizations appear in real time.
+A Panel visualization server starts automatically on a per-environment port (override with PANEL_LIVE_SERVER_PORT) — run pls status to see the address, then visit its /feed in a browser to watch visualizations appear in real time.

 Note: the --port flag here controls the MCP HTTP/SSE listener, NOT the Panel visualization server port.
 For stdio transport, --port is unused.